How Black real estate agents encounter discrimination, racism

 Luckily, the situation resolved peacefully, but it was still upsetting enough for Pope to refuse to return to the property.
 “I gave the listing back.”

-‘I’m not supposed to be here’
+“I’m not supposed to be here“

 In 2018, Chastin J. Miles, 33, a Black real estate agent and investor in Dallas, was excited to hold his first open house of a super-high-end home (about $3 million).
 It was a 6,000-square-foot colonial-style home with four bedrooms, five bathrooms, three living areas and a pool on an oversize corner lot on one of Dallas’ highest price-per-square-foot streets.